na-na-hi/renget/archive/joint_operation_center0.md

 ######[Changelog](https://rentry.org/List_of_updates)

 !!! warning About recorders (ytarchive, twitterspaces...), a bunch of neet tools and how to use them, please refer to /who/'s tools guide: https://rentry.org/xu6td.
-You're going to need and use some of that stuff at some point.
+You're going to need it and you're likely to use some of that stuff at some point, especially for unarchived karaokes.